-Finally, the performance of our attacks on real-world data, i.e., Enron email dataset, is depicted in Figures \ref{fig:enron_rec_accross_dft_level} and \ref{fig:enron_mlm_rec_accross_dft_level}.
-It is worth mentioning that the privacy-sensitive sequences in this dataset are less structured in nature compared to the artificial canaries, which makes the attacks more challenging and has some interesting impact on the results.
-Firstly, both the \offline~and \offlineXserver~attacks seem to slightly underperform in this scenario than those for canary extraction.
-As shown in Figures \ref{fig:enron_rec_accross_dft_level} and \ref{fig:enron_mlm_rec_accross_dft_level}, the NSR scores of the \offline~attack for both GPT-2 and BERT are quite close to \BII's score.
-Nevertheless, active interference by the adversary changes the picture notably, as we can see the \realtime~attack on GPT-2 increases the NSR by around 10\% from the \offline~varint, while the \realtimeXserver~attack manages to extract 60\% (75 out of 125) of the private sequences with GPT-2.
-It shows that our attack methods can successfully compromise the privacy of real-world data with high accuracy.
-Apart from that, similar to PTB and Wikitext datasets with canaries, masked language modeling with BERT turns out to be more resilient than GPT-2 against leakage for the Enron dataset with real-world private data (Figure \ref{fig:enron_mlm_rec_accross_dft_level}).
-Results with respect to the exposure (EXP) metric are moved to the Appendix (\ref{exp_res}) for space constraints.
+Finally, our attack performance on real-world data, i.e., the Enron email dataset, is depicted in Figures \ref{fig:enron_rec_accross_dft_level} and \ref{fig:enron_mlm_rec_accross_dft_level}.
+It is worth mentioning that the privacy-sensitive sequences in this dataset are less structured than the artificial canaries, making the attacks more challenging and having some interesting impact on the results.
+Firstly, both the \offline~and \offlineXserver~attacks slightly underperform in this scenario compared to artificial canary extraction.
+As shown in Figures \ref{fig:enron_rec_accross_dft_level} and \ref{fig:enron_mlm_rec_accross_dft_level}, the NSR scores of the \offline~attack for both Gemma/GPT-2 and BERT are quite close to \BII's score.
+Nevertheless, active interference by the adversary changes the picture notably, as we can see the \realtime~attack on Gemma increases the NSR by around 10\% from the \offline~variant, while the \realtimeXserver~attack manages to extract 64\% (80 out of 125) of the private sequences.
+It shows that our attacks can successfully compromise the privacy of real-world data with high accuracy.
+Similar to the Wikitext dataset with canaries, masked language modeling with BERT turns out to be more resilient than Gemma/GPT-2 against leakage for the Enron dataset with real-world private data (Figure \ref{fig:enron_mlm_rec_accross_dft_level}).
+Results with respect to the EXP metric are moved to Appendix \ref{exp_res}.